-Abstract: Visible light illumination has been widely applied to promote activity, selectivity and stability of traditional thermal catalysts.
+Abstract: Light illumination has been widely applied to promote activity and selectivity of traditional thermal catalysts.
 Nevertheless, the role of light irradiation during catalytic reactions is not well understood.
-In this work, Pt/TiO_2 and Pt/Al_2O_3 prepared by wet impregnation were used for photothermal CO_2 hydrogenation.
-They showed a similar photothermal effect.
-Hence, operando diffuse reflectance infrared Fourier-transform spectroscopy (DRIFTS) and density functional theory (DFT) calculations were conducted on Pt/Al_2O_3 to reveal more insight into the mechanism.
-The results indicated that CO desorption from Pt sites including step sites (Pt{step}) or/and terrace site ($Pt{terrace}$) is an important step during CO_2 hydrogenation to free the active Pt sites.
-Notably, light illumination and temperature affected CO desorption in different ways.
+In this work, Pt/Al_2O_3 prepared by wet impregnation was used for photothermal CO2 hydrogenation, and it showed a photothermal effect.
+Hence, operando diffuse reflectance infrared Fourier-transform spectroscopy (DRIFTS) and density functional theory (DFT) calculations were conducted on Pt/Al_2O_3 to reveal insight into the reaction mechanism.
+The results indicated that CO desorption from Pt sites including step sites (Pt{step}) or/and terrace site ($Pt{terrace}$) is an important step during CO2 hydrogenation to free the active Pt sites.
+Notably, visible light illumination and temperature affected CO desorption in different ways.
 The calculated adsorption energy of CO on Pt{step} and $Pt{terrace}$ sites was -1.24 and -1.43 eV, respectively.
 Hence, CO is stronger bound to Pt{step} sites.
-During heating process in the dark, CO preferentially desorbs from $Pt{terrace}$ site.
-However, the additional light irradiation facilitates transfer of CO from Pt{step} to $Pt{terrace}$ sites and its subsequent desorption from the $Pt{terrace}$ sites, thus promoting CO_2 hydrogenation.
-This work provides further understanding of photothermal catalysis as a mechanism of promotion of the thermal reaction.
+During heating process in the dark, CO preferentially desorbs from $Pt{terrace}$ sites and its subsequent desorption from the $Pt{terrace}$ sites, thus promoting CO2 hydrogenation.